-- (4) Beneficially owned through High Vivacity Holdings Limited, a British Virgin Islands company, which is ultimately wholly owned by the Nasa Stand Trust, and options of Mr. Hong granted under our share incentive plans to acquire Class A ordinary shares.
-Under the terms of the Nasa Stand Trust, Mr. Hong has the power to direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares.
-As of March 31, 2018, Mr. Hong beneficially owned (i) 57,081 restricted shares that can be acquired by Mr. Arthur Xiaobo Hong within 60 days after March 31, 2018; and (ii) 8,952,810 Class A ordinary shares held by High Vivacity Holdings Limited. - (5) The business address of Mr. Martin Chi Ping Lau is 39/F, Tencent Building, Kejizhongyi Avenue, Hi-Tech Park, Nanshan District, Shenzhen 518057, People's Republic of China. - (6) Beneficially owned through Advanced Sea International Limited, a British Virgin Islands company wholly owned by Mr. Xu. - (7) The business address of Mr. Liu is Level 11, Sohu.com Internet Plaza, No. 1 Unit Zhongguancun East Road, Haidian District, Beijing 100084, People's Republic of China. - (8) The business address of Mr. Lin is 2420 Sand Hill Road, Suite 200, Menlo Park, CA 94025, U.S.A. - (9) Mr. Liu is a partner of Sequoia Entities.
+- (5) The business address of Mr. Martin Chi Ping Lau is 39/F, Tencent Building, Kejizhongyi Avenue, Hi-Tech Park, Nanshan District, Shenzhen 518057, People's Republic of China. - (6) Beneficially owned through Advanced Sea International Limited, a British Virgin Islands company wholly owned by Mr. Xu. - (7) The business address of Mr. Liu is Level 11, Sohu.com Internet Plaza, No. 1 Unit Zhongguancun East Road, Haidian District, Beijing 100084, People's Republic of China. - (8) The business address of Mr. Lin is 2420 Sand Hill Road, Suite 200, Menlo Park, CA 94025, U.S.A. - (9) Mr. Liu is a partner of Sequoia Capital China.
 The business address of Mr. Liu is Suite 2215, Two Pacific Place, 88 Queensway, Hong Kong. - (10) The business address of Ms. Chien is Building 3, No. 1387 Zhang Dong Road, Shanghai 201203, People's Republic of China. - (11) The business address of Mr. Zheng is 10F, 705 Guangzhou Da Dao Nan Road, Guangzhou, Guangdong, 510290, People's Republic of China. - (12) Certain of our directors and executive officers have been granted options pursuant to our stock incentive plans.
 See "Item 6.B.
-Directors, Senior Management and Employees-Compensation of Directors and Executive Officers-Stock Incentive Plans." - (13) Elegant Motion Holdings Limited, or Elegant Motion, is a British Virgin Islands company.
+Directors, Senior Management and Employees-Compensation of Directors and Executive Officers-Stock Incentive Plans." - (13) Mr. Huang resigned as our chief technology officer in April 2019. - Elegant Motion Holdings Limited, or Elegant Motion, is a British Virgin Islands company.
 Elegant Motion is ultimately wholly owned by the SYZXC Trust.
-Under the terms of the SYZXC Trust, Mr. Eric Ya Shen and his wife Ms. Xiaochun Zhang have the power to jointly direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares, as reported by Elegant Motion, Eric Ya Shen and Xiaochun Zhang on the Schedule 13G/A filed with the SEC on February 13, 2018.
-The registered address of Elegant Motion Holdings Limited is Palm Grove House, P.O.
-Box 438, Road Town, Tortola, British Virgin Islands. - (14) Tencent Mobility Limited is a company limited by shares incorporated in Hong Kong.
-Tencent Mobility Limited is wholly owned by Tencent Holdings Limited, a public company listed on Hong Kong Stock Exchange, as reported by Tencent Holdings Limited on the Schedule 13D filed with the SEC on January 8, 2018.
-The principal office address of Tencent Mobility Limited is 29/F., Three Pacific Place, No. 1 Queen's Road East, Wanchai, Hong Kong. - (15) High Vivacity Holdings Limited, or High Vivacity, is a British Virgin Islands company, which is ultimately wholly owned by the Nasa Stand Trust.
-Under the terms of the Nasa Stand Trust, Mr. Hong has the power to direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares, as reported by High Vivacity and Arthur Xiaobo Hong on the Schedule 13G/A filed with the

-SEC on February 13, 2018.
+Under the terms of the SYZXC Trust, Mr. Eric Ya Shen and his wife Ms. Xiaochun Zhang have the power to jointly direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares, as reported by Elegant Motion, Eric Ya Shen and Xiaochun Zhang on the Schedule 13G/A filed with the SEC on February 12, 2019.
+The registered address of Elegant Motion Holdings Limited is Trident Chambers, Wickhams Cay, PO Box 146, Road Town, Tortola, British Virgin Islands. - (15) Tencent Mobility Limited is a company limited by shares incorporated in Hong Kong.
+Tencent Mobility Limited is wholly owned by Tencent Holdings Limited, a public company listed on Hong Kong Stock Exchange, as reported by Tencent Holdings Limited on the Schedule 13D/A filed with the SEC on March 7, 2019.
+The principal office address of Tencent Mobility Limited is 29/F., Three Pacific Place, No. 1 Queen's Road East, Wanchai, Hong Kong. - (16) Windcreek Limited is a company incorporated in the British Virgin Islands.
+Windcreek Limited is ultimately wholly owned by JD.com, Inc., a public company whose ADS are traded on the Nasdaq Global Select Market, as reported by JD.com, Inc. on the Schedule 13D/A filed with the SEC on June 13, 2018.
+The registered address of Windcreek Limited is P.O.
+Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands. - (17) High Vivacity Holdings Limited, or High Vivacity, is a British Virgin Islands company, which is ultimately wholly owned by the Nasa Stand Trust.
+Under the terms of the Nasa Stand Trust, Mr. Hong has the power to direct the trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to these shares, as reported by High Vivacity and Arthur Xiaobo Hong on the Schedule 13G/A filed with the SEC on February 12, 2019.
 The registered address of High Vivacity Holdings Limited is Palm Grove House, P.O.
 Box 438, Road Town, Tortola, British Virgin Islands.